wtsi-hgi/irobot/irobot/precache/README.md

 * When run, any entities that exceed the expiration limit are invalidated and freed.

+* If a request for an invalid entity is made before it is culled, then that should trigger the cull and thus restart data fetching and checksumming.
+The justification being that, while the data *is* in the precache, it has expired per the configured policy.

 ### Capacity Invalidation

 This is only relevant if the precache size is limited: